 Once you have been officially registered in the classes you will be sent an email notification of your courses.
-A follow up email will be sent informing you how to log in to your course, or if you are already in canvas it will appear on your dashboard.
-All courses will begin on September 7th.
+A follow up email will be sent informing you how to log in to your course, or if you are already in D2L it will appear on your dashboard.
+All courses will be on your dashboard by September 5th.